solana-foundation/solana-improvement-documents/0004-bankless-leader.md

    accounts_db and store the lamport balance in the cache.
 3. If the balance is less than the fee, drop the transaction.
 4. Subtract the fee from the balance.
-5. If fee account is called by system program, or it is passed to a instruction with system program, then reduce its balance to 0 in the cache.
+5. If account is called by system program, or it is passed to a instruction with system program, then reduce its balance to 0 in the cache.

 ### Leader Replay